In Philadelphia, Hallee Adelman was born with a teeny brain and a last name that began with a Z.

 During her early years, Hallee re-envisioned neighborhood games like wire ball and Dungeons & Dragons.
 She also traveled to space in her under-the-desk rocket, built snow castles for faraway kingdoms, sewed clothing for stuffed animals, and climbed trees taller than the sun (even after falling into a trash can).

+Hallee is the author of children’s books, including award-winning Way Past Mad, Kirkus starred Way Past Jealous, and all the titles in the Great Big Feelings series.
 With a love of story, Hallee co-founded World of HA Productions to develop impactful films and support passionate filmmakers.
-Some titles include The Social Dilemma, US Kids and The Truffle Hunters.
-She is co-directing/producing Our American Family, currently showing at film festivals.
+Some titles include The Social Dilemma, Writing with Fire, US Kids and The Truffle Hunters.
+She also co-directed and produced the documentary Our American Family, which is currently available on AMC+ and on demand.

 Through all of her efforts, Hallee’s goal has been for all children, teens and storytellers to have opportunities to imagine boundlessly, unlock their strengths and discover their passions.